Xomega-Net/Xomega.Docs/docs/generators/services/wcf-host.md

 This generator does not support cleaning generated service host files.

-You have to manually remove any generated `.svc` files if you change the *Output Path* or remove any services in the model.
+You have to manually remove any generated `.svc` files if you change the `Path` parameter in the `wcfSvcHost:Output` element or remove any services in the model.